TylerMHerrick/Project/AWS_SETUP_GUIDE.md

 2. Check CloudWatch Logs retention (reduce to 7 days for dev)
 3. Delete old S3 test emails

+### Issue: DNS records not working (GoDaddy specific)

+**Checks**:
+1. Verify you added records to GoDaddy, not Route 53
+2. Check for typos in CNAME/MX record values
+3. Remove any trailing dots from record values in GoDaddy
+4. Wait 10-15 minutes for GoDaddy DNS propagation
+5. Test DNS: `nslookup -type=MX yourdomain.com`
+6. Test DKIM: `nslookup -type=CNAME record-name._domainkey.yourdomain.com`

+### Issue: Website went down after DNS changes

+**Recovery**:
+1. Log into GoDaddy DNS immediately
+2. Check if A record for `@` or `www` was accidentally deleted
+3. Restore the A record (should point to your GoDaddy server IP)
+4. If you switched nameservers to Route 53, switch back to GoDaddy
+5. Contact GoDaddy support if needed

+### Issue: Email working but website not loading

+**Possible causes**:
+1. MX record correct, but A record missing
+2. Check GoDaddy DNS has A record for `@` pointing to website server
+3. Clear browser cache and try incognito mode
+4. Check GoDaddy website hosting is still active

 ---

 ## Next Steps